 As I mentioned, it’s easy to get stuck in the world of social media, to see what everyone is doing and compare yourself.
+I recently got stuck this past Christmas scrolling on TikTok watching what everyone got for Christmas and all of a sudden felt like I didn’t get enough.
 It doesn’t take long for it to happen too.
-I would go as far as saying it is CRITICAL to set up boundaries to protect our minds, our hearts, and our spirit.
+It is CRITICAL to set up boundaries to protect our minds, our hearts, and our spirit.

 Invest in your life and those around you.
 Social media can wait!
 Here are 4 ways to detox from social media…